KenKundert/emborg/doc/index.rst

 Use of *Emborg* does not preclude the use of Borg directly on the same repository.
-The philosophy of *Emborg* is to provide commands that you would use often and in an interactive manner with the expectation that you would use *Borg* directly for the remaining commands.
+The philosophy of *Emborg* is to provide commands that you would use often and in an interactive manner with the expectation that you would use *Borg* directly for more unusual or esoteric situations.

 An alternative to *Emborg* is
 `borgmatic <https://github.com/witten/borgmatic>`_.
 It seems largely focused on